-Sharpest employment growth in the cleaning industry, temporary work agencies and the computing sector
+Sharpest employment growth in the cleaning industry, the computing sector and temporary work agencies

 The year 2018 is marked by a methodological change with the complete introduction of the concept of enterprise based on the groups of enterprises.
 The whole explanation is available on our documents page.